wangzhenj321/CSharp-Manual/String-and-StringBuilder.md

 ## Tips for Using String and StringBuilder

-1. Use  `StringBuilder`  when you’re concatenating  `tring`s in a very long loop or in a loop within an unknown size – especially if you don’t know for sure (at compile time) how many iterations you’ll make through the loop.
-For example, reading a file a character at a time, building up a  `string`  as you go.
+1. Use  `StringBuilder`  when you’re concatenating  `String`s in a very long loop or in a loop within an unknown size – especially if you don’t know for sure (at compile time) how many iterations you’ll make through the loop.
+For example, reading a file a character at a time, building up a  `String`  as you go.

 2. Use  **String Concatenation operator**  when you can specify everything which needs to be concatenated in one statement.
 (If you have an array of things to concatenate, consider calling  `String.Concat`  explicitly – or  `String.Join`  if you need a delimiter.), avoid using the (`+=`) or the normal (`+`) for  `string`s concatenation.